 Switch to a Detangling Brush

 Stop using a regular hairbrush on your tender-headed child’s hair.
 We suggest taking your child to the store and picking out a new brush to use on their hair.
 Find a brush that specifies that it is a detangling brush.
-A detangling brush has special patented teeth that bends and flexes so that the bristles don’t get caught up in tangles.
+A detangling brush has special patented teeth that bend and flexes so that the bristles don’t get caught up in tangles.
 The brush is safe to use in the bath or shower so that you can brush through conditioning treatments.
 It is also safe to use on dry hair too.

 Get Frequent Trims

 Both mine and my daughter’s hair tend to get tangles more frequently when the split ends get out of control.
 Stylists always recommended getting a trim every 6 to 8 weeks to trim off the dead ends, especially if you have a tender-headed child.
 After getting a fresh haircut, we have noticed that it is easier to brush and style our hair.

 Use Simple Hairstyles